jborean93/PSAccessToken/docs/en-US/Get-TokenImpersonationLevel.md

 ```

 ### -Token
-Gets the token user for the token handle specified.
+Gets the token impersonation level for the token handle specified.
 This can be a process or thread token already retrieved or created.

 ```yaml